tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 To further solidify that arrays are objects, the indexes in an array are the properties, so when we access a value such as `arr["2"]` we are accessing the `Object["2"]` value.
 The value stored at index 2 can be accessed from the array object by using the property `"2"`.

-One last interesting note about arrays involves `Array.length`, which is essentially `Object.length`.
+One last interesting note about arrays involves [`Array.prototype.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length), which is essentially `Object.length`.
 When you have used the `length` property to count the number of values in an array, you might think it is counting each index that has a value.
 This is actually not the case.
 The length property returns the greatest number value index and increments it by one (due to 0-base indexing).
 Some people might look at this as a flaw, but I think it's a good way for us as developers to define arrays with logical and sequential numeric indexes to make sure when we use `Object.length` it returns the expected array length.

 ```js
 let arr = [1, 2, 3];